RichardDooling/LegalPro/Chapter_7/Chapter_7.md

 Model Rule 1.6(b)(1) and Comment 6.
 No longer a requirement that the harm must be imminent!

-As for child abusers, Under Rule 1.6(b)(1) the lawyer may disclose the client’s intent to commit FUTURE ABUSE, but a client’s confession to a lawyer about past conduct is CONFIDENTIAL AND PRIVILEGED and may not be disclosed.
+As for child abusers, under Rule 1.6(b)(1) the lawyer may disclose the client’s intent to commit FUTURE ABUSE, but a client's confession to a lawyer about past conduct is CONFIDENTIAL AND PRIVILEGED and may not be disclosed.

 These are TOUGH issues.
-What about when the client suspects the spouse of ongoing child sexual abuse, but the client instructs the lawyer not to disclose to anyone?
+What about when the client suspects his or her spouse of ongoing child sexual abuse, but the client instructs the lawyer not to disclose to anyone?

 Certainly the lawyer needs to seek advice about how to proceed.